AdaemmerP/lpirfs/README.md

 On Windows you need the [Rtools](https://cran.r-project.org/bin/windows/Rtools/) available from CRAN.

-On macOS you need the the Clang 6.x compiler and the GNU Fortran compiler from [macOS tools](https://cran.r-project.org/bin/macosx/tools/).
+On macOS you need the Clang 6.x compiler and the GNU Fortran compiler from [macOS tools](https://cran.r-project.org/bin/macosx/tools/).

 Examples
 --------